paulvickers/paulvickers.github.io/_source/_portfolio/radical.md

 ---
 layout: single
-title: "RADICAL: A Radical New Interdisciplinary Space for Sonification."
+title: "RADICAL: A Radical New Interdisciplinary Space for Sonification"
 excerpt: "The RADICAL project is funded by a Leverhulme Trust Research Project Grant."
 permalink: /radical/
 header: